 MUTTSEE HUT HIKE VIA LIMERENSEE LAKE

-The hike to the Muttsee Hut (Muttseehutte) is one of the stranger journeys I’ve made in Switzerland but the end result is incredible.
-The adventure begins in Linthal where you need to walk 6.7km’s to the Tierfehd cable car and then 3-kilometers through a dark, wet tunnel before emerging at the Limerensee.
-The trail then winds up a very steep mountain until you reach some epic viewpoints of the Limerensee and, of course, the Muttsee Hut.
-I was hiking in Switzerland in September when I did this hike but you need to do it over the summer as it closes during the winter.
+The trek to Muttsee Hut (Muttseehütte) was an unusual journey I experienced in Switzerland.
+Nevertheless, the end result was awe-inspiring.
+The adventure commences in Linthal, where you need to walk 6.7 kilometers to the Tierfehd cable car, and then traverse a 3-kilometer-long tunnel that is dark and damp, before emerging at Limerensee.
+The trail then ascends a very steep mountain until you reach some breathtaking vantage points of the Limerensee and, of course, the Muttsee Hut.
+I hiked in Switzerland in September when I did this trek, but it is advisable to undertake this trek during summer as the trail closes during winter.

-Hike Distance: The hike distance from the top of the Tierfehd Cable car through the tunnel and to the Muttsee Hut is 5.8 kilometers.
+• Hike Distance: The hike distance from the top of the Tierfehd Cable car through the tunnel and to the Muttsee Hut is 5.8 kilometers.
 However, if you are using public transport, you will need to walk from the Linthal train station to Tierfehd cable car station, which is an extra 6.7km and a total of 12.5 kilometers.
-As of 2019, there is no bus or transport service just one taxi available in the town.
-If you have a car you can park at the cable car station.
 The hike is a round-trip hike so you will need to make the entire 10.6 kilometers without the walk from Linthal or 25 kilometers including the journey to and from Linthal.

-Hike Duration: As mentioned above, it depends on whether you have to make the journey from Linthal or you are starting at the Tierfehd cable car station.
-If you begin at Linthal, you can expect the entire journey to take about 4-5 hours.
+• Hike Duration: If you begin at Linthal, you can expect the entire journey to take about 4-5 hours.
 If you begin at Tierfehd the journey will take 2-3 hours.

 Want more details and photos?
 View the full blog post here: MUTTSEE HUT HIKE VIA LIMERENSEE LAKE